 We help children to recognise their own personal development and allow them to take ownership of their learning process.
 For, us the learning process is most important and not simply giving a correct answer.
 We do this in a safe, respectful, challenging, and professional learning environment.
 Our mission is that the children develop skills now and for the future and can go to secondary education with confidence.
 Our goal is to provide the children with the best foundation for later life and to ensure that they enjoy going to school every day.

-Our curriculum is predominantly in Dutch, and the majority of pupils are native Dutch speakers, although many students speak a second or third language.
+Our curriculum is in Dutch, and the majority of pupils are native Dutch speakers, although many students speak a second or third language.
 We have experience with the integration of non-Dutch speaking pupils into the school program and also have access to additional resources if necessary to help children adapt.
 When enlisting your child, please note that our general admission rules apply:

 • For children with an older brother or sister in the school application is still obligatory but placement is guaranteed;